Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The Scorpion King doesn't pretend to having anything like the wit and charm of the Mummy movies, which were a loving tribute to Saturday morning serials.
+This action movie doesn't pretend to having anything like the wit and charm of the Mummy movies, which were a loving tribute to Saturday morning serials.
 But it works pretty well, largely due to its star.
 The Rock has genuine screen presence.
 He even manages most of the material better than Michael Clarke Duncan who is just too much of an actor to deliver the cheesy dialogue with the right mix of sincerity and irony, and Peter Facinelli, whose thin-voiced delivery doesn't convey the necessary petulant malevolence.

 There is one innovation worth mentioning.
 In action movies, the hero is almost always stoic, even when he gets hurt.
 Think of Rambo sewing up his own wounds.
 But the Rock, carrying over the conventions of professional wrestling, grimaces in pain when he gets hurt.
-It doesn't rise to the level of acting, but in a funny way I think that it adds some heart to the story.
+It doesn't rise to the level of acting, but in a funny way it adds some heart to the story.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.